Introduction

 sudo apt-get install postgresql-client

-4. Mysqldump: Mysqldump is a utility used to export data from MySQL databases.
+4. Mysqldump: Mysqldump is a utility for exporting data from MySQL databases.
 Ensure that you have mysqldump installed on your local machine.
 If it’s not already installed, you can install it using the package manager provided by your operating system.

 On Ubuntu or Debian, you can install mysqldump with the following command: